notjedi/notjedi.github.io/content/post/2021-07-11-elliptic-curve-cryptography.md

 `L` that's passing through these 2 points.
 Once you have done that, you have to find another point `R` at which the line `L` intersects the curve, usually denoted by `E`.
 You then reflect that point `R` about x-axis, i.e flip the sign of y-coordinate of the point.
 This point is our 3rd point `R` that we get by adding the 2 points `P` and `Q`.
-Lets visually see whats going on.
+Lets visually see what's going on.
 Images are taken from this hackernoon [article](https://hackernoon.com/what-is-the-math-behind-elliptic-curve-cryptography-f61b25253da3).